The Representation Jensen-R\'enyi Divergence: Experiments

 \subsection{Synthetic Data}

-To understand how the JRD behaves when detecting differences in distributions, we performed several permutation tests based on the representation divergence between two set of samples $\mat{X}\in \Real^{N\times d}$ and $\mat{Y} \in \Real^{M\times d}$ with equal sizes $N=M = 250$.
+To understand how the JRD behaves when detecting differences in distributions, we performed several permutation tests based on the representation divergence between two samples $\mat{X}\in \Real^{N\times d}$ and $\mat{Y} \in \Real^{M\times d}$ with equal sizes $N=M = 250$.
 In these experiments, we tested the performance of our divergence in terms of the dimensionality $d$ and compared against MMD.
+The kernel size is set as $\sigma =\sqrt{\frac{1}{2N(2N-1)}\sum_{i <j}||\mathbf{z}_i - \mathbf{z}_j||_2^2}$.
+500 random permutations were used to generate a surrogate distribution of the statistic under the null hypothesis.
+100 Monte Carlo samples were used to calculate the statistical power.
 In the first experiment, we tested two set of samples drawn from Gaussian distributions as proposed in \cite{gretton2012kernel}.
 Both distributions had unit variance but different means.
-We tested 20 different Euclidean distances between the means logarithmically spaced from 0.05 to 50, and computed the null hypothesis rejection rate for all of them.
-Then the results for the different distances were averaged together for each dimension.
-For the second experiment, both distributions had zero mean and covariance matrices $\bm{\Sigma}_X = \mat{I}$, $\bm{\Sigma}_Y = \sigma^2\mat{I}$.
-We tested 20 different $\sigma^2$ values logarithmically spaced from $10^{0.01}$ to $10$ and averaged together the results for each $\sigma^2$ in each tested dimension.
-We also evaluated the influence of $\alpha$ in the performance of JRD, namely $\alpha = 1.01$, $\alpha = 2$ and $\alpha = 5$.
-The significance level for all the permutation tests was $\tau = 0.05$, and the kernel size for all the experiments was set as $\sqrt{\frac{\mathbb{E}||\mathbf{Z}_i - \mathbf{Z}_j||_2^2}{2}}$.
+We tested 20 different Euclidean distances between the means logarithmically spaced from 0.05 to 50, and computed the power for each, averaging the results for a given dimensionality.
+For the second experiment, both distributions had zero mean and covariance matrices $\bm{\Sigma}_X = \mat{I}$, $\bm{\Sigma}_Y = c \mat{I}$.
+We tested 20 different values of $c$ logarithmically spaced from $10^{0.01}$ to $10$ and averaged together the results for a given dimensionality.
+We also evaluated the influence of $\alpha$ in the performance of JRD, namely $\alpha = 1.01$, $\alpha = 2$, and $\alpha = 5$.
+The significance level for all the permutation tests was $\tau = 0.05$.
 The results are shown in Figure \ref{fig:hypothesis_test}.

 In this example, we can see the influence of the $\alpha$ parameter.
-For this example, we see that for $\alpha = 2$ both MMD and JRD work similar.
+For this example, for $\alpha = 2$ both MMD and JRD work similar.
 In the case of the difference in variances, $\alpha > 2$ performs better, highlighting the advantage of using the eigenvalues as opposed to the mean in the RKHS.